 This Svalbard endemic species is enigmatic.
 Before its description as the new species Puccinellia svalbardensis by Rønning (1963) this Svalbard plant was assigned to P. tenella (Lange) Holmb.
 Hughes & Halliday (1980) did not accept P. svalbardensis but commented on it in connection with P. tenella from which it differs markedly morphologically and also in being hexaploid rather than diploid.
 Puccinellia tenella belongs to a morphologically well characterized sect.
 Tenellae, whereas P. svalbardensis does not share any of the characters diagnostic for sect.
 Tenellae and is rather a typical member of sect.
 Puccinellia.

 The species was first described from a single group of small bird-manured islands, the Lovén Islands in Kongsfjorden, now so heavily grazed by geese that very few flowering shoots (if any) have been seen in the latter years.
 The species has accordingly been considered acutely threatened in Norway (and globally).
 Reports from two ecologically similar but quite distant island groups in Svalbard (Lernerøyane in Liefdefjorden and Gyllenskiöldholmene in Wijdefjorden) have not been confirmed.
 However, Elvebakk & Nilsen (2002) reported it to be frequent in the arctic steppe areas at inner Wijdefjorden, further described by Elvebakk & Nilsen (2011) and confirmed by I.G.
-Alsos, P.B.
+Alsos, G. Arnesen P.B.
 Eidesen, A.K.
-Brysting and R. Elven in 2010.
+Brysting and R. Elven in 2010 and later.
 We have also transferred the record of P. palibinii T.J.Sørensen from the warm springs at Bockfjorden (Elvebakk et al. 1994) to P. svalbardensis, and there are recent collections (1996, 2014) from at least three sites close to and within the settlement of Pyramiden at Billefjorden.
 The species has probably been overlooked and is not nearly as rare and threatened as previously assumed.

 Even if we have a much better understanding of P. svalbardensis now than when it was a very restricted plant known only from the Lovén Islands, it is still a mystery.
 It is now one of the five regular Puccinellia species in Svalbard, as different from the others as they are from each other, and still with no obvious parallel in the eastern or western Arctic outside Svalbard.
 The knowledge we have of the Pleistocene history of Svalbard does not give much room for an endemic, comparatively thermophilous species like this one.